Bubuto24/BSPro/README.md

 * However, this is included in `BurpSuitePro.vbs`, which will be the launcher for BS Pro.

-* Launching of BSPro and checking of updates is merged together with the launcher.
+* Launching of BSPro and checking of updates is included together with the launcher.

 * A shortcut will be created at your desktop during installation.